dulnan/vuetamin/README.md

 The problem with this is that you would still need an animation loop in every component and then "buffer" the incoming data via the components own reactive data.

-* Multiple animation loops will be out of sync
+* Multiple animation loops can be out of sync
 * It can be tricky to prevent unnecessary redraws
 * The structure can get quite messy since it's not clear where data is coming from
 * To mitigate performance issues you might consider debouncing events, which